Vineet Alurkar: Biography

-Alurkar was also one of the founding members of the band The Black Birds in 2011.
+Alurkar was also one of the founding members of the band The Black Birds in 2003.
 The band began as a school reunion between Alurkar and fellow musician Dhruv Bhate.
 The band released an EP that same year.

 As of 2016, Alurkar has been performing over 13 years in India and around the globe.
 Alurkar plays the guitar as his favored instrument and runs his music teaching practice from Aundh in Pune.
 He is a permanent musical faculty with the Pune based Vidya Valley School and is visiting faculty in Rungsted Gymnasium, a high school in Copenhagen, Denmark.

+Alurkar has conducted music workshops in Skoloa Slunovat in Brno, Czech Republic, Stifter Music Schule, Linz,Austria and other schools in Austria and Belgium.

+Alurkar along with Dhruv Bhate co-authored and released a book called "Rock n Roll Dreams Indian Reality" in December 2025.This is India's 1st Rock n Roll Memoir.